 As Katrina says, 'we’ve all moved on of course.
 But I do think it’s important to remember.'

 Her book is currently on sale at Agha Home priced at £14.95

-To find out more about Katrina's work, see her gallery or inquire about a potential photo shoot, visit www.katrinacampbell.co.uk
+To find out more about Katrina's work and to inquire about a potential photo shoot visit www.katrinacampbell.co.uk